Program OverviewPrinter Friendly

 If you are considering this option, you will need to apply during the third year of the Computer and Communication Networks program.
 You will be required to have a minimum 3.0 GPA, successfully be admitted to work placement, and present a personal statement and two letters of reference as well as conduct an interview.
 Related experience (as a classroom volunteer, coach, camp counsellor, etc.) is desirable.
 You will be admitted on the condition of successful completion of third year.

 Please note: The Ontario College of Teachers requires two years of related work experience for certification.
 Work placement experience can be applied if it is at least a four-month continuous term.
-International applicants should note that the Ontario College of Teachers would only grant the Certificate of Registration and the Certificate of Qualification to individuals who have a Canadian social insurance number.
+International applicants should note that the Ontario College of Teachers grant the Certificate of Registration and the Certificate of Qualification to individuals who hold a Canadian social insurance number.

 - Technical account manager